PimvanderLoos/c18-virus-model/README.md

 Code for the implementation of our project called 'Contact Tracing in Virus Models' for the course 'Design of Multi-agents Systems'.
 The code uses Mesa, the Apache2 licensed agent-based modeling framework in Python.

 ### Summary
-The model simulates the spread of SARS-CoV-2 in the setting of a university using either not mitigation strategies or contact tracing. <br>
+The model simulates the spread of Covid-19 in the setting of a university building using either no mitigation strategies or contact tracing, a mitigation measure that uses a mobile application to not only track and quarantine infected persons but also contacts of infected persons. <br>
 Every agent in the model follows their own schedule which defines when they have to sit in which room.

 Every day in the model simulates 8 hours, split into 4 2-hour lecture slots.
 Because this model only looks at the spread of the virus in the setting of a university, the remaining 16 hours and the weekends are not modeled, though they do count towards time-based variables such as disease progression.

 Once an agent is infected, they go through several stages: Infected -> Testable -> Infectious -> Symptomatic. </br>
 Once an agent becomes testable (including later stages), their tests can return a positive result.
 Once an agent becomes infectious (including later stages) they can infect other agents.
 After the symptomatic stage agents will either die or recover.
-Once recovered, they can not get infected again.
+Once recovered, they cannot get infected again.

 ## Running the model
 1) Install Mesa and its dependencies: